ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 DroneCAN cable.
 The final ESC should have a CAN bus terminator plugged into one of its 4-pin DroneCAN ports.

-The FTDI Cable connection is only required for the one-time set-up discussed below.
+An FTDI Cable connection to the ESC's debug port is only required for set-up if the ESC does not present its parameters via DroneCAN.
+In that case, contact the manufacturer for detailed instructions.

-Alternatively, the ESC can be configured via CAN bus using the `DroneCAN GUI Tool <common-uavcan-gui>`.
+Preferably, the ESC can be configured via CAN bus using the `DroneCAN GUI Tool <common-uavcan-gui>`.

 Autopilot Setup
 ===============